Daily High to Daily Low: Is It Safe to Buy Nokia Oyj (NOK)?

-Nokia Oyj (NYSE:NOK) went down by -1.79% from its latest closing price compared to the recent 1-year high of $6.40.
-The company’s stock price has collected -3.13% of loss in the last five trading sessions.
+Nokia Oyj (NYSE:NOK) went up by 2.42% from its latest closing price compared to the recent 1-year high of $6.40.
+The company’s stock price has collected -1.17% of loss in the last five trading sessions.
 The Wall Street Journal reported on 07/21/22 that Nokia Boosts Sales as Turnaround Gains Steam

 Is It Worth Investing in Nokia Oyj (NYSE :NOK) Right Now?